Why does tonsillitis cause ear pain?

 Take a quick, easy test to find out how you're hearing.

-Tonsillectomy: when to do it and how is it work?
+Tonsillectomy: when to do it and how it works?

 When an individual experiences recurring bouts of tonsillitis over an extended period, especially following significant infections such as tonsillar abscess, the option of undergoing a tonsillectomy (i.e., the surgical removal of the tonsils) may be considered.
 A tonsillectomy is a short operation, lasting 30 to 45 minutes, to be performed under general anaesthesia, in children and adults: the techniques are different and are evaluated by the surgeon on a case-by-case basis, based on his experience and what is best for the patient.